Facebook to sell apps through new online hub

 Facebook makes the vast majority of its revenue from online ads, although it also collects fees when consumers purchase goods from within social apps, such as Zynga's Farmville.

-The App Center will, for the first time, allow software developers to sell apps to consumers directly on Facebook.
+The App Centre will, for the first time, allow software developers to sell apps to consumers directly on Facebook.

 Consumers will need to use Facebook Credits, the company's payment system, to purchase the apps and Facebook will take a 30 percent cut of the revenue as it does with in-app purchases, said Facebook spokeswoman Malorie Lucich.